jolicode/secret-santa/README.md

 invoke --print-completion-script=bash > /etc/bash_completion.d/invoke
 ```

 If you are using something else, please refer to your shell documentation.
-But
-you may need to use `invoke --print-completion-script=zsh > /to/somewhere`
+You may need to use `invoke --print-completion-script=zsh > /to/somewhere`.

 Invoke supports completion for `bash`, `zsh` & `fish` shells.

 ### Docker environment

 The Docker infrastructure provides a web stack with:
 - NGINX
 - Redis
- - PHP 7.4
+- PHP
 - Traefik
 - A container with some tooling:
    - Composer
    - Node
    - Yarn / NPM